MicrosoftDocs/minecraft-creator/creator/Documents/CommandsPopularCommands.md

 /tp Steve 50 63 50 true
 ```

+> [!NOTE]
+> One of the differences between using commands and commands blocks is that `/tp @s ...` will not work in a command block.

 ## /give, /clear, /replaceitem

 This trio of commands manipulate the player's inventory, though `/replaceitem` can also modify non-player entity inventories and blocks with inventories.
 The `/give` command can provide items, the `/clear` command can remove items, and the `/replaceitem` command can place items in specific slots in the inventory.